yxuan0329/FootCmd/README.md

    ```
 2. Setup the ``dataReadPath`` and ``dataWritePath`` in ``Main.cs``.
    - dataReadPath: The file path for reading commands.
 Download [here](https://drive.google.com/drive/folders/1jBCh_X1F9hX-Ctk3Iw5H8MWdTzm-BB0-?usp=sharing) for StudyTask folder to read the assigned commands.
-   - dataWritePath: The file path for recording study results.
-Set this path out of unity project is suggested.
+   - dataWritePath: The file path for saving the study results.
+Create a new folder and set this path out of unity project is suggested.
 3. Unity version: 2019.4.38f1, no Oculus environment yet.

 # Unity Scenes